aicenter/gtlibrary-java/README.md

 This library contains a domain-independent framework for modeling normal-form and extensive-form games, and offers a unique collection of algorithms for solving these games.

+## MCCR (Monte Carlo Continual Resolving)

+Most important files are:

+    CRAlgorithm
+    OOSAlgorithm
+    OOSAlgorithmData
+    CRExperiments

+To reproduce experiments you will need to also install python with fairly standard dependencies (numpy, pandas, matplotlib).
+Experiments are computationally heavy and were distributed on a cluster.

+Some approximate stats:

+    IIGS-5  | public states: 243     memory: 0.5GB    t/1M root iters: 6      t/ 10M in gadget = 4h
+    LD 116  | public states: 2176    memory: <1GB     t/1M root iters: 3.4    t/ 10M in gadget = 21h
+    GP 3322 | public states: 1046    memory: <0.2GB   t/1M root iters: 5      t/ 10M in gadget = 14.5h

+There are scripts which generate commands that each node in the cluster should independetly process, the results then need to be concatenated.

+Look at `mccr_experiments/run_all.sh` for more details.

 ## License

 Copyright 2014 Faculty of Electrical Engineering at CTU in Prague